stsiwo/android-concept/README.md

 ex) portrait orientation: use that resource
     landscap orientation: use this resource

+## Services (In Depth)

+an application component that can perform long-running operations in the background.

+no user interface.

+a service does not create a separate thread automaitcally. this is your responsibility.
+Otherwise, you get Application Not Responding (ANR) error when blocking operation on the main thread.

+### Types

+#### Foreground

 ## Kotlin

 a programming lanaguage which Kotlin Application Deployment is faster to compile, lightweight, and prevents applications from increasing size.
 Any chunk of code written in Kotlin is much smaller compared to Java, as it is less verbose and less code means fewer bugs.
 Kotlin compiles the code to a bytecode which can be executed in the JVM.